yuanfang313/CIM642_Physical_Computing/MidtermProject.md

  ## 4-1.
 Explain how a user interacts with your input/output

+1. In the defalt mode, the egg breathes peacefully -- users look at it and feel a little curious;
+2. When users knock the egg -- there will be some events happening inside correspondingly -- instant vibrations and flashing lights -- users will feel like they are waking up something.

  ### 4-1-1.
 Create a layout for your interface

  ### 4-1-2.
 Storyboard the interaction